L3wtr/UROP/README.md

 # Bearing Constraints Visualisation

 Part of the Imperial Visualiations UROP.
-Learing tool to aid ME1 Design and Manufacture students understand the concept of shaft and bearing constraints, and to develop good engineering practice.
+Learning tool to aid ME1 Design and Manufacture students understand the concept of shaft and bearing constraints, and to develop good engineering practice.

 ## Getting Started